The closest a recording has come to live.

 -

-The headphones reproduce things that I have never heard before.
-They open up rooms and are incredibly plastic and dynamic — actually a hammer.
+The headphones reproduce things I've never heard before.
+They open up rooms and are incredibly vivid and dynamic — really impressive.

 -

-As if by itself, any distance between performer and listener seems to dissolve into a feeling of closeness and connection that is indeed amazing.
+Every distance between performer and listener seems to dissolve into a feeling of closeness and connection.

 -